Using a Step Sequencer to control Filter Cut-Off and Resonance

 A better option might be to use a dedicated step sequencer that has a built-in grid where you can input notes and edit them to taste.
 The sequencer will be synced to the BPM of your track and you will be afforded some dynamic tools to shape the note data or add accents to notes and so on.

 Step Sequencers are great fun to use when writing sequences of music but they come into their own when used as modulators to trigger the various features of a filter unit.
 But why not use a step sequencer that is actually a dedicated filter sequencer to control both the filter cut off and filter resonance?
-In other words you have only two destinations to play with – filter cut-off and filter resonance , but you have full midi note entry control along with pattern triggering and patter modes.
+In other words, you have only two destinations to play with – filter cut-off and filter resonance, but you have full midi note entry control along with pattern triggering and pattern modes.

 However, before we can jump into this wonderful process let’s take a look at what a filter is and how it behaves.

 A filter allows you to remove unwanted frequencies and also allows you to boost certain frequencies.
 Which frequencies are removed and which frequencies are left depends on the type of filter you use.